- Day Spa

 The Spa and Stay offer includes:

-- Use of the private relaxation room one hour before or after your treatment
+Use of the private relaxation room for one hour before or after your treatment